Functions continuous on curves in o-minimal structures: Reducing to types

-We may ask, then, for necessary and sufficient conditions on $p$, an $n$-type in an o-minimal structure, so that, for any $F$, a bounded definable function continuous on $p$, there is a closed definable set, $C$, containing $p$ such that $F$ is continuous on $C$.
-In order to characterize such types, we will need to extend a classification of o-minimal types developed by \cite{Marker86} and \cite{MarkerSteinhorn94}.
+We may ask, then, for necessary and sufficient conditions on $p$, an $n$-type in an o-minimal field, so that, for any $F$, a bounded definable function on $p$, there is a definable set $C$ containing $p$ such that $F$ is continuous on $C$ and $F\restrict C$ extends continuously to $\cl(C)$.
+In order to characterize such types, we will need to extend a classification of o-minimal types developed by \cite{MaSt94}.